Study an Environment MSc at Cranfield

 Why this course?

-This course equips you with the knowledge and skills to solve a wide range of environmental engineering challenges.
-The course covers municipal and hazardous waste management, process emissions, contaminated land, water, wastewater and waste disposal.
+A masters in Environmental Engineering will equip you with the knowledge and skills focusing on innovative approaches and technologies to solve a wide range of future sustainability challenges to fulfil sustainable development goals.
+The course covers municipal and hazardous waste management, process emissions control, contaminated land, water, wastewater, and waste disposal.
 The programme also addresses energy and resource recovery from waste materials.

-- Study a course with accreditation by the Chartered Institution of Water and Environmental Management (CIWEM), Chartered Institution of Wastes Management (CIWM) and the Institution of Agricultural Engineers (IAgrE).
+- Study a course with accreditation by the Chartered Institution of Water and Environmental Management (CIWEM), and the Institution of Agricultural Engineers (IAgrE).

-- Benefit from Cranfield’s applied focus by working on real problems faced in industry during your studies.
+- Benefit from Cranfield’s applied focus by working on real-world problems faced in industry during your studies.

 - Participate in individual and group projects focused on your personal interests and career aspirations.